vincentarelbundock/Rdatasets/doc/openintro/rst/mariokart.rst

       examine the data point and remove it only if there is a good reason.
-In these two cases, we can see from the auction titles that they included other items in their auctions besides the game, which justifies removing them from the data set.
+In these two cases, we can see from the auction titles that they included other items in their auctions besides the game, which justifies removing them from the dataset.

-      This data set includes all auctions for a full week in October 2009.
-Auctions were included in the data set if they satisfied a number of conditions.
+      This dataset includes all auctions for a full week in October 2009.
+Auctions were included in the dataset if they satisfied a number of conditions.
 (1) They were included in a search for "wii mario kart" on ebay.com, (2) items were in the Video Games > Games
       > Nintendo Wii section of Ebay, (3) the listing was an auction and